SuperOfficeDocs/superoffice-docs/docs/en/admin/options/learn/changing-labels.md

 ---
-uid: help-en-changing-labels
+uid: help-en-label-change
-title: Changing labels web
+title: Changing labels
-description: Changing labels web
+description: Changing labels
 author: SuperOffice RnD
-so.date: 06.29.2022
+so.date: 03.07.2023
-keywords: Settings and maintenance so.topic: help
+keywords: Settings and maintenance so.topic: howto
 language: en
 ---

 # Change labels

+SuperOffice CRM contains several fields whose names can be changed to customize the program to your organization's own requirements.
+For example, you may decide that all *Company* fields should be called *Organization* instead.

+These labels are defined in SuperOffice Settings and maintenance.
 You can change labels in all available languages in SuperOffice.

 > [!NOTE]
 > These changes apply only to SuperOffice CRM and not, for example, to reports or labels in Reporter Studio.